-There’s plenty to do, see and experience, no matter what your budget.
-Both lovers of luxury and backpackers will find no end of activities to take part in, whether that be scuba diving off the shores of Maui, or hiring a board to go surfing in Oahu.
+There's plenty to do, see and experience, no matter what your budget.
+Both lovers of luxury and backpackers will find no end of activities to participate in, whether scuba diving off Maui's shores or hiring a board to go surfing in Oahu.

 The sheer amount of Hawaii vacation rentals will ensure that you have a comfortable place to rest up at the end of your day's adventuring.

 Here are some Hawaiian adventures that you can't miss out on, on your next visit to the 50th State.

 A road trip is an excellent way to see a country in a minimal amount of time.

 Most of Hawaii's islands are drivable and worth visiting for different reasons.